 The use of shame as a means of education is probably a legacy of the pre-modern era.
 However, from the experience of myself and some friends who grew up with me, the parents of our generation who use shame as an effective means of educating their children are probably still Not a few.

-However, I myself have not been able to escape this kind of shameful education: it is shameful to stray and do wrong questions, it is shameful to give up learning talents halfway, and it is shameful to see strangers who are shy and twisted and not as generous as other people’s children, there is no one else in school It’s shameful for your child to be popular, and it’s shameful for no one else’s child to eat, grow, run and move.
+However, I myself have not been able to escape this kind of shameful education: it is shameful to stray and ask wrong questions, it is shameful to give up learning talents halfway, and it is shameful to see strangers who are shy and twisted and not as generous as other people’s children, there is no one else in school It’s shameful for your child to be popular, and it’s shameful for no one else’s child to eat, grow, run and move.

 You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life by Jen Sincero